Name: Elsie

 next child was born, Grandad gave dad 90 acres to build his house, barn and

 other buildings, located about 1/2 mile east of Grandad's house.
-So of course he had to mortgage the
+So of course he had to mortgage the ground to

-ground to pay for the buildings.
+pay for the buildings.
+Mother was only

-Mother was only 18 and dad 20, and they were inexperienced in managing,
+18 and dad 20, and they were inexperienced in managing, building, etc. I don't know if grandad helped with machinery

-In addition to the 90 acres, dad had to rent some besides to have enough
+dad had to rent some besides to have enough income.

 All of the

 rest of us children were born in the new house, except Alma.
-A brother, Roscoe Alton, was born next
+A brother, Roscoe Alton, was born next - but

-- but he was premature, with a bad heart, and died at age 3 months.
+he was premature, with a bad heart, and died at age 3 months.

 When Elsie